kcjonson/react-native-cascade/README.md

 - Support node type selectors `View {}`;
 - Support child selectors `View .container {}`
 - Release webpack plugin that javascriptifies stylesheets, possibly a gulp build step as well
+- Double check that JSX snippets outside the render method work
 - [maybe] Implement property inheritance within a single component scope (style won't inherit from one component to another, but will within a component)

 ## Footnote - What does "cascade" mean anyway?